Leonardo-Boss/suckless-site/tools.suckless.org/sent/index.md

 * Each paragraph represents one slide
 * Content is automatically scaled to fit the screen
 * UTF-8 is supported
-* (transparent) images can be displayed (no text on the same slide), farbfeld required
+* Images can be displayed (no text on the same slide), farbfeld required
 * Just around 1000 lines of C.
 * No different font styles (bold, italic, underline)
 * No fancy layout options (different font sizes, different colors, …)